Astro-Sean/escatter/README.md

 # eScatter.py - Electron Scattering in Python

-*escatter.py* is a Monte Carlo Electron Scattering Simulation designed to perform Monte Carlo simulations of electron scattering events.
+*eScatter.py* is a Monte Carlo Electron Scattering Simulation designed to perform Monte Carlo simulations of electron scattering events.

 This code was developed in order to better understand the emission lines from the interacting supernova, [SN 2021adxl][arxiv_link] and [SN 2023fyq ][arxiv_link_SN2023fyq], specifically the blue excess seen in the  H&alpha; 6563A  and He I 5876 emission line.

+Scattering equations are adapted from [Pozdnyakovet al. 1983](https://ui.adsabs.harvard.edu/abs/1983ASPRv...2..189P/abstract), with similar codes used for interacting supernovae such as [SN 2010jl](https://arxiv.org/abs/1312.6617) and [SN 2013L](https://arxiv.org/abs/2003.09709).

 **The code is under active development through colloborations with Harvard University - Please direct any questions to  [me](mailto:sean.brennan@astro.su.se)**